joseEnrique/kong-IDLvalidator-plugin/README.md

-# Kong Middleman
+# Kong idlvalidator

 A Kong plugin that enables an extra HTTP POST request before proxying the original.

 ## Description

 In some cases, you may need to validate a request to a separate server or service using custom logic before Kong proxies it to your API.
-Middleman enables you to do that by allowing you to make an extra HTTP request before calling an API endpoint.
+Idlvalidator enables you to do that by allowing you to make an extra HTTP request before calling an API endpoint.

 ## Installation